-(Name)\\\\\\ shall:
+(Name) shall:

-- Attend all school lessons and other activities within their Post 16 timetable regularly and punctually - Be present for every registration session and shall attend assemblies as required - Use any non-timetabled time for individual private study in allocated areas - Not leave the school site during lesson time unless previously agreed and discussed with the Head of Year 12 or the Head of Year 13 respectively and in consultation with parents - Wherever possible make routine appointments with the doctor, dentist etc. outside\of school hours. - Adhere to the Post 16 Dress Code by being smart and presentable at all times - Meet all deadlines set for homework and coursework for all subjects - At all times set a good example to the younger students in the school - Behave in an exemplary manner in accordance with the school's Code of Behaviour - Respect his/her surroundings and recognize the right of other students to study in peace - Notify the Learning Managers / Head of Year 12 or the Head of Year 13 respectively in case of absence - Will use any study lessons effectively and be at the correct designated place - Will complete the required community service hours during the designated days and complete the log book
+- Attend all school lessons and other activities within their Post 16 timetable regularly and punctually - Be present for every registration session and shall attend assemblies and well-being sessions as required - Use any non-timetabled time for individual private study in allocated areas - Not leave the school site during lesson time unless previously agreed and discussed with the Head of Year 12 or the Head of Year 13 respectively and in consultation with parents - Wherever possible make routine appointments with the doctor, dentist etc. outside of school hours. - Adhere to the Post 16 Dress Code by being smart and presentable at all times - Meet all deadlines set for homework and coursework for all subjects - At all times set a good example to the younger students in the school - Behave in an exemplary manner in accordance with the school's Code of Behaviour - Respect his/her surroundings and recognize the right of other students to study in peace - Notify the Learning Managers / Head of Year 12 or the Head of Year 13 respectively in case of absence - Will use any study lessons effectively and be at the correct designated place

-I/We agree that\\\\\\ shall meet the above requirements at all times and understand that failure to do so will result in a meeting to discuss her/his continuing education at Cambridge International School Post 16 Community.
+I/We agree that shall meet the above requirements at all times and understand that failure to do so will result in a meeting to discuss her/his continuing education at Cambridge International School Post 16 Community.